Fast Neural Representations for Direct Volume Rendering: Introduction

-We then focus on the use of fV-SRN for temporal super-resolution tasks, where a sequence of volumetric datasets is available and needs to be interpolated to obtain in-between results.
-This can help to reduce the number of timesteps to be stored out of a running simulation.
-We analyze whether interpolation in the latent-space of fV-SRN can generate smooth transitions between two fields and preserves relevant structures.
-In addition, we aim to avoid the restriction of TSR~\cite{han2019tsr} and STNet~\cite{han2021stnet} to interpolate datasets only at a pre-defined discrete set of timesteps.
-Our specific contributions are: \begin{itemize} \item The design and implementation of a fast variant of V-SRN (fV\=/SRN) using a volumetric latent grid and running completely on fast on-chip memory. \item Image-guided fV\=/SRN which is trained solely on image-based losses and compared to object-space fV\=/SRNs with respect to compression ratio and speed. \item A temporal super-resolution fV\=/SRN using latent-space interpolation as a means for feature-preserving reconstruction of time-sequences at arbitrary temporal resolution. \end{itemize}
+We further demonstrate the use of fV-SRN for temporal super-resolution tasks, to perform smooth, yet structure-preserving interpolation between given volumetric datasets at two consecutive timesteps.
+This enables to reduce the number of timesteps that need to be stored out of a running simulation.
+We analyze the possibility of latent-space interpolation to perform this task, and demonstrate that the restriction of available super-resolution schemes like TSR~\cite{han2019tsr} and STNet~\cite{han2021stnet} to obtain interpolations only at a pre-defined discrete set of timesteps can be overcome.
+Our specific contributions are: \begin{itemize} \item The design and implementation of a fast variant of V-SRN (fV\=/SRN) using a volumetric latent grid and running completely on fast on-chip memory. \item An extension of fV-SRN to jointly predict a scalar quantity as well as the gradient and curvature at the given input position. \item A temporal super-resolution fV\=/SRN using latent-space interpolation as a means for feature-preserving reconstruction of time-sequences at arbitrary temporal resolution. \end{itemize}

-We demonstrate in a number of experiments the properties of fV\=/SRN and compare it to V-SRN.
-Our experiments include qualitative and quantitative evaluations, which indicate high compression quality even when small networks are used. fV\=/SRN can be integrated seamlessly into ray- and path-tracing kernels, and---compared to V-SRN---improves the rendering performance about two orders of magnitude (between $76\times$ and $165\times$) and the performance of the training process about a factor of $9\times$, see \autoref{fig:compressionTeaser}.
+In an ablation study we shed light on the design decisions and training methodology, and we perform a number of experiments to demonstrate the specific properties of fV\=/SRN.
+Its quality and performance is compared to state-of-the-art compression schemes targeting direct volume rendering applications.
+Our experiments include qualitative and quantitative evaluations, which indicate high compression quality even when small networks are used. fV\=/SRN can be integrated seamlessly into ray- and path-tracing kernels, and---compared to \emph{neurcomp}---improves the rendering performance about two orders of magnitude (between $76\times$ and $165\times$) and the performance of the training process about a factor of $9\times$, see \autoref{fig:compressionTeaser}.
 Due to the use of a low-resolution latent grid, temporal super-resolution between given instances in time can be used even for large time-varying sequences (\autoref{sec:unsteady}).